iceandfire/SimpleCounter/README.md

 If you find any security vulnerability that has been inadvertently caused by me, or have any question regarding how the app protects your privacy, please send me an email and I will surely try to fix it/help you.

 Yours sincerely,
 Arham Jamal (iceandfire)
-Delhi, India.
+Delhi, India
-icendfire@gmail.com